 You can use files downloaded from Glitterboo just the same way you use any other image files on your website or blog.

-Although we provide a button for hosting on Photobucket, we recommend that for anything except casual use, that you upload the images to your own site.
+Although we provide upload buttons for hosting on Imgur and Photobucket, we recommend that for anything except casual use, that you upload the images to your own site.

 The process for doing this depends on your site setup, however for something like a Wordpress blog it's as simple as clicking on the "Add Media" button in the page/post edit window.